akshitagupta23/Capstone_Project/README.md

 ### Justification
-For this project as mentioned in Metric I wanted to build an MVS(minimum viable service) project which will also have the easy scalability(as mentioned in Future Scope) thus I have taken Random Forest Algorithim.
+For this project as mentioned in Metric I wanted to build project as MVS(minimum viable service) which will also have the easy scalability(as mentioned in Future Scope) thus I have taken Random Forest Algorithim.
 Using this algorithm not only provided the accuracy but also have increased the Recall with minimum set of hyperparameter tunning.

-Another reason was to reduce the time taken by Web-UI to load and also to use the minimum compute resources for scaling th MVS to cloud like GCP for future scope, however if algorithm like Xgboost or Neural Networks (NN) have been used then they might have given the better result but will be costing the computation time.
+Another reason was to reduce the time taken by Web-UI to load and also to use the minimum compute resources for scaling the MVS to cloud like GCP for future scope, however if algorithm like Xgboost or Neural Networks (NN) have been used then they might have given the better result but will be costing the computation time.

 ### Deployment / Web APP